 Discovering Server Capabilities

-To explore supported operations and resources, call the FHIR server’s CapabilityStatement using: GET /fhir/metadata.
+To explore supported operations and resources, call the FHIR server’s CapabilityStatement using: GET /fhir/R4/metadata or GET /fhir/3.0/metadata depending on the server configuration.
 This endpoint returns a standard statement that describes server behavior, authentication settings, and supported interactions.

 For more examples, go to: FHIR Standards & Compatibility